What’s inside:

 Failure to capture trunk items has serious implications, let’s take a look at these.

-The risks of non-captured trunk stock
+The risks of non-captured trunk stock inventory

 Patient safety and Compliance